 - Advocates for these clients’ interests in the regulatory arena before state utility commissions (the firm’s attorneys have appeared before roughly half of the nation’s state utility regulatory commissions), as well as before the Federal Energy Regulatory Commission (FERC).
-We actively participate in all types of utility proceedings including rate-related proceedings, contract proceedings, resource planning, transmission siting, merger approval proceedings, generic policy proceedings and rulemakings.
+We actively participate in all types of utility proceedings including rate-related proceedings, contract proceedings, fuel cost review, resource planning, demand-side management, distributed generation, merger approval, and generic policy proceedings and rulemakings.

 - Appears in state and federal trial and appellate courts, as necessary, to protect these clients’ interests.

-The firm has routinely addressed issues involving interconnection, network, and point-to-point transmission service in its electric and natural gas utilities practice.
+The firm often addresses issues involving transmission service in its electric and natural gas utilities practice.
 During the 1990s, the Firm secured three of the seminal FERC orders requiring utilities to provide transmission services to transmission-dependent utilities under new authority granted to FERC by the Energy Policy Act of 1992.
-With the subsequent evolution of open-access transmission tariffs and organized energy markets, SMXB actively represents clients in connection with Independent System Operators (ISOs), Regional Transmission Organizations (RTOs), and other forms of power pooling organizations, and advises clients on regional and national transmission issues that arise at FERC and the North American Electric Reliability Council (NERC).
+With the subsequent evolution of open-access transmission tariffs and organized energy markets, SMXB actively represents clients in connection with Independent System Operators (ISOs), Regional Transmission Organizations (RTOs), and other forms of power pooling organizations, and advises clients on regional and national power supply and transmission issues that arise at FERC and the North American Electric Reliability Council (NERC).

-The firm also represents manufacturers of energy efficient products and other stakeholders in national, state, and local energy efficiency and building code issues.
-SMXB has been active in energy and green building code development with the International Code Council and other entities since the 1990s and has been involved in more than half of the states in energy efficiency code adoption and implementation activities.
-Leading the development and advocacy of proposals regarding energy efficiency, conservation, and demand-side management, the Firm works with independent energy efficiency and environmental groups, utilities and various government entities (such as the EPA ENERGY STAR® program) on behalf of these clients.
+The firm also represents stakeholders related to national, state, and local energy efficiency and building code issues.
+SMXB has been active in energy and green building code development before the International Code Council and other entities since the 1990s and has been involved in more than half of the states in energy efficiency code adoption and implementation activities.
+Leading the development and advocacy of proposals regarding energy efficiency, conservation, and demand-side management, the Firm works with independent energy efficiency and environmental groups, utilities and various government entities (such as the EPA ENERGY STAR® program).

 Aside from energy regulation and litigation, the firm advises and represents its clients regarding many business and transactional issues.
 The firm’s attorneys have experience in many different substantive areas of the law including employment law, economic development incentives, building industry issues, government relations, real estate development and land use, and international trade.